What to Bring to Shepherd Center

 - Hair dryer

-- Prescription medications in their original containers.
-(Your doctor will need information on the exact brand and dosage you receive).
+- Your doctor will need information on the exact brand and dosage you receive.

-As part of therapy, rehabilitation patients are expected to get up and get dressed every day.
+Rehabilitation patients will get up and get dressed every day for therapy.
 You will need an assortment of comfortable, loose-fitting clothes.
 For all clothes, be sure to label them with your name in permanent marker.

-- Pants with an elastic waistband, such as cotton or nylon sweat pants (5 pairs)
+- Pants or shorts with elastic waistband, such as cotton or nylon sweatpants (consider going up one size)

 - Outdoor wear during the colder months, including warm jacket, heavy sweater and hat